As leaves fall to ground

 This is perhaps the closest I have come to creating a photograph that just feels like it was a painting.
 The white aspen trunks make me feel like I was painting them with a Sumi-e brush.

-The wall we hung it on is blue which completes the effect of having all the primary colors of painting as well as white light.
+The wall we hung it on is blue-gray which completes the effect of having all the primary colors of painting as well as white light.
 In my research on Chineses Painting I found that the colors in this painting are closely associate with good fortune.
 I indeed felt that I had been blessed with good fortune on the day I finally stopped to capture this scene.

 I hope you have a wonderful Fall Season and are the recipient of many blessings.